wp-plugins/the-events-calendar/readme.txt

 * German [Felix Bartels]
 * Brazilian Portuguese [Thiago Abdalla]

+Bugs:
+* in single.php, the Back to Events link no longer strictly goes to the grid view, but adheres to the default few option ** pointed out by azzatron on the forum

 = 1.5.6 =

 * Fixes date bug in the class method setOptions(), line 1188 in the-events-calendar.php